Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-enc-index.rst

       - The length of this picture in bytes.
     * - __u32
       - ``flags``
-      - Flags containing the coding type of this picture, see :ref:`enc-idx-flags`.
+      - Flags containing the woke coding type of this picture, see :ref:`enc-idx-flags`.
     * - __u32
       - ``reserved``\ [2]
       - Reserved for future extensions.
-Drivers must set the array to zero.
+Drivers must set the woke array to zero.

 .. tabularcolumns:: |p{6.6cm}|p{2.2cm}|p{8.5cm}|